trevorbaca/animales/animales/etc/to-do.md

         contrabasses=[1],

 1. Clean up existing build directories.
-    Treat every collection of parts as a separate build.
-    Redo existing front covers in XeTeX.
     Remove TimeSignatureEngraver from global context in parts.
     Include TimeSignatureEngraver in staves in parts.
     Clean up parts-making process on disk in existing scores.